laaksomavrick/machine-learning-cali-housing/README.md

 #### What is the performance measure?

 * Root mean square error (RMSE), which is a typical performance measure for regression problems (I am taking this as a given).

+### Retrieve, explore, and prepare the data

+#### Retrieval

+* Generally immediately, we should split data into test and training sets _before_ we begin to explore it deeply - this is to avoid introducing _data snooping bias_.
+* When separating data into test and training sets, make sure the method used is deterministic.
+This way, when new data is introduced or you run the code again, the same data is separated.
+* Random sampling of data is generally a bad idea - stratified sampling ensures test and training data sets are representative of the distributions in the actual data set (e.g. similar proportion of `median_income` for this data set).

+#### Exploration
+* Only explore the training set - leave the test set alone :-)
+* Visualizations around lat/long and population/income indicate that the closer to the ocean and the more densely populated an area, the more expensive housing is
+  * This indicates that clustering may be useful to detect the main clusters, and that a new feature (proximity to cluster center) may be of value.

+#### Preparing the data
+* Deal with missing values: remove the row, remove the feature, or set the value to the median
+  * Remember to save the median to apply to the test set later as well